alpaka-group/llama/documentation/pages/user/domains.rst

 Domains
 =======

-As mentioned in the section before, LLAMA differs between the user and the datum domain.
+As mentioned in the section before, LLAMA distinguishes between the user and the datum domain.
 The most important difference is that the user domain is defined at *run time* whereas the datum domain is defined at *compile time*.
 This allows to make the problem size itself a run time value but leaves the compiler room